 As Essex is on the Essex River and part of the Great Marsh, the largest salt marsh in New England covering over 20,000 acres, water activities such as kayaking, canoeing and boating are very popular.
 Landlubbers can choose from among a wealth of hiking and walking trails.

-Essex Things To Do
+Things To Do in Essex:

 An ideal place to call home, Essex is also a popular tourist destination with many opportunities to explore the marshes, ride and the river and to discover local history.
 Essex River Cruises & Charters offers summer cruises along the Essex River.
 For an active day on the water, Essex River Basin Adventures offers guided kayak tours and lessons.

 For historic experiences, visit Cogswell's Grant.
 The restored Colonial-era farmhouse features a collection of local and American "country" artwork amassed by renowned collectors Bertram K. and Nina Fletcher Little.

 Essex is surrounded by stunning natural beauty.
 This includes protected land, sandy beaches, river tours, and more.
 Essex is a great summer getaway, but can be enjoyed all year-round.
 Fall brings colorful foliage, winter brings snow and the potential freeze of the Essex River and spring is a great time to take in the greenery and colorful flowers.
 Discover the variety of bodies of water, lakes, and reservations in Essex.

 Parks & beaches:

 - Chebacco Lake: a 209-acre lake for public use of swimming, boating, and year-round fishing.

 - Conomo Point: a popular summer destination with many waterfront cottages for rent along the Essex River Conomo Point has a boat launch at Clammer's Beach.